Region: All regions

 Due to variances across homes in terms of power quality and in the types of device present, 100% detection is unlikely.
-Sense is always learning and our detection algorithms are always improving, however.
-The more people that have Sense in their homes, and the more users contribute by doing things like turning on NDI and renaming their detected mystery devices, the better our detection algorithms get!
+However, Sense is always learning and our detection algorithms are always improving.
+The more homes Sense works with, and the more users contribute by doing things like turning on networked device detection (article here) and renaming their detected mystery devices, the better our detection algorithms get!

 For more information on our device detection systems, take a look at this blog article on the topic.